Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 camera.lookAt(new THREE.Vector3(0, 0, 0));
 ~~~

 If you are uncertain about the camera's arguments you can use a camera helper.
-The helper shows the frustum, line of sight and up of the camera.
-You can also pass the directional light's shadow frustum to the camera helper, to see how the shadow is actually calculated.
+The helper shows the frustum, line of sight and up vector of the camera.
+You can also pass the directional light's shadow frustum to the camera helper, to see how the shadow is actually being calculated.

 ~~~js
 const cameraHelper = new THREE.CameraHelper(camera);